hazelmollusk/vaticinator/README.md

 albeit briefly), but it was an itch I didn't mind scratching.

-Still alpha maturity level, though the majority of `fortune` behavior is implemented at the moment.
+It is still alpha maturity level, though the majority of `fortune` behavior is implemented at the moment.

 ## Example integration